IanMadlenya/augur-node/README.md

 Doing it this way is fine for development, but be careful using your own geth instance especially if it is used for other purposes, if it contains anything of value, or if you unlock it on occassion.
 Production augur_nodes should ideally be run on their own machine/vm using docker-compose mentioned above for isolation, predictable deployment, and seamless handling of container networking, dependencies, restarts, etc.

-If for some reason you still decide you want to manually run augur_node in production, you should put it in a service (like upstart) so it at the very handles restarts on errors, reboots, etc, and ensure that you are using safe geth settings.
+If for some reason you still decide you want to manually run augur_node in production, you should put it in a service (like upstart) so ithandles restarts on errors, reboots, etc, and ensure that you are using safe geth settings.

 Some additional commands for installing elasticseach on ubuntu can be found here: https://github.com/AugurProject/augur-node/blob/master/ubuntu_setup_elasticsearch.sh

-Also, if you change anything in `package.json`, please run `npm shrinkwrap`.